Gideon877/registration_webapp/README.md

 # Registration Numbers WebApp

 ![Image Registration Numbers](http://backend-basics.projectcodex.co/reg_number_select_town.jpg)

-* That displays a registration number plate.
+* A valid registration for either Cape Town, Bellville, or Paarl.
-* The number plate should have a rounded corners, a black border and a yellow or silver-grey background.
+* Each number plate have rounded corners, a black border and a silver-grey background.
 * Users should be able to add new entries, entered in a text field, to a list when the Add button is pressed.
-* If the registration number text field is blank and the Add button is pressed nothing should be added to the list.
+* If the registration number text field is blank and the ```Add``` button is pressed nothing should be added to the list.
 * Newly added registration numbers should be displayed below the input boxes.

 ## Getting Started
 ### Backend (Server side).
-* Clone or download this respository https://github.com/Gideon877/registration_webapp.git to your machine from GitHub.
+Clone or download this respository https://github.com/Gideon877/registration_webapp.git to your machine from GitHub.

+##### Cloning
+* Go to the terminal and and copy and paste the following code;

+        ``` $ git clone https://github.com/Gideon877/registration_webapp.git registration_webapp ```

 ### Prerequisites